-The Th.M. has two tracks: Advanced Theological Study
+Our Th.M. has two tracks: Advanced Theological Study and Ministerial Practice.

-Students develop an advanced understanding and pastoral competence in a particular form of ministry, through a combination of course work and professional ministry practica.
+Develop an advanced understanding and pastoral competence in a particular form of ministry through a combination of coursework and professional ministry practica.

 The application to STM must be completed online.